bit-n-bot/automl18/README.md

 ## Hands-on With Google Cloud AutoML

 This page will host content, resources and links relevant to running a 3-hour workshop or training session on [Google Cloud AutoML](https://cloud.google.com/automl/) targeting developers.

+### About the Training

 The focus is on **Building High-Quality Custom ML Models with Minimal Effort.** No prior expertise with machine learning or Google Cloud is expected.

-The training series kicks off in Q4 2018 and offered by [Pearson](https://www.pearson.com/us/) publishers through the [Safara Live Training](https://www.safaribooksonline.com/live-training) platform with [Nitya Narasimhan, PhD](https://nityan.me) as instructor.
-Training dates, times and registration links will be provided below.
+The training series kicks off in Q4 2018 and is offered through [Pearson](https://www.pearson.com/us/) education on the [Safara Live Training](https://www.safaribooksonline.com/live-training) platform.
+The instructor will be [Nitya Narasimhan](https://nityan.me) as instructor.
+Training dates, times and registration links will be provided below as known.

 | Date      | Time         | Registration Link |
 | :------------- |:-------------|:-----|